Cougar attack south of Edmonton leaves boy with 200 staples and nightmares | CBC News

 "He has about 200-plus staples and surgical clamps just over his skull, and many more fine stitches over his face, neck, and throat.
 He just got his draining tube out of his neck.
 He's on morphine.
 Tylenol and Advil are not enough to cut the pain," Chay said.

-The cougar missed Cason's jugular vein by millimetres, Chay told CBC.
+The cougar missed Cason's jugular vein by millimetres, Chay said.
 Since the animal was smaller, it didn't manage to puncture the boy's skull.

 Later that same day, Alberta Fish and Wildlife found and euthanized the cougar just 150 metres from where the attack took place.